 Hi, I'm Milo!

-I am such a sweet and snuggly boy, I was constantly purring in the clinics even though I was in pain.
-All I wanted was to be cuddled and pet all day long.
-I have stolen the hearts of everyone I have met so far, and rightly so!
+I am such a sweet and snuggly boy, I have stolen the hearts of everyone I have met so far, and rightly so!
 Will I steal yours too and make your family complete?

 My Purrrfect Match:

 • Will be ready for a long term commitment

 • Will keep a close eye on my toilet habits

 • Will keep my health in mind and take me into the vet for regular checkups and be able to pay for my special diet if recommended by his vets

 • Will give me time to adjust to my new surroundings

 • Will set me up for success if I am expected to move into a home with new animals or young kids